Subscribe options

 • Net Energy

-ITER will be the first fusion device to produce net energy.
-This means that the total power produced during a fusion plasma pulse will surpass the thermal power injected to heat the plasma.
+When the total power produced during a fusion plasma pulse surpasses the thermal power injected to heat the plasma.
 See Energy Breakeven.

 • Neutral Beam Injection